ajmaguire/Arduino-Twitter-library/README.md

 # Twitter client library for Arduino
-A library to post tweets to Twitter from Arduino via WiFi.
+A library to post tweets to Twitter from Arduino via Ethernet and WiFi.
 This library uses relay server on GooleAppEngine to handle OAuth authentication:

 http://arduino-tweet.appspot.com/

 ## Example
-Below is a simple example of how to use this library:
+Below is a simple example of how to use the WiFi portion of the library:

 //BEGIN EXAMPLE